asyncgui/asyncgui/sphinx/intro.rst

 All other APIs work that way as well.

-No event loop
+No main loop
 -------------

-The coexistence problem I mentioned earlier doesn't occur in ``asyncgui`` because it doesn't have its own event loop.
+The coexistence problem I mentioned earlier doesn't occur in ``asyncgui`` because it doesn't have its own main loop.
-Instead, ``asyncgui`` runs by piggybacking on another event loop, such as one from a GUI library.
+Instead, ``asyncgui`` runs by piggybacking on another main loop, such as one from a GUI library.
-To achieve this, however, you need to wrap the callback-style APIs associated with the event loop it piggybacks.
+To achieve this, however, you need to wrap the callback-style APIs associated with the main loop it piggybacks.
 I'll explain this further in the :doc:`usage` section.

 .. note::

-    "another event loop" can be other async library's.
+    "another main loop" can be other async library's.
     Yes, you can even run ``asyncgui`` and other async library in the same thread (though there are some limitations).

 No global state